 The department offers a number of courses that serve as gateways to the practice of philosophy for potential majors.
 These courses are also recommended for majors from other departments who seek an introduction to philosophy.
-These courses include PHIL 101, PHIL 111,
+These courses include: PHIL 101

-Other courses at the 200- and 300-level are either courses in the history of philosophy or courses that focus on problems in specific areas of philosophy.
+, Philosophy of Law.
+Other courses at the 200 and 300 level are either courses in the history of philosophy or courses that focus on problems in specific areas of philosophy.
 Many of these courses do not have specific prerequisites and are open to all interested students.